NERSC Initiative for Scientific Exploration (NISE) 2013 Awards

 A multi-decadal reforecast data set to improve weather forecasts for renewable energy applications

 Thomas Hamill, National Oceanic & Atmospheric Administration

 NISE award: 10,000 hours

 NERSC repository: refcst

-This project will allow NOAA to produce experimental long-lead probabilistic weather forecasts relevant to the renewable energy field, e.g., forecasts for solar, wind, and hydropower.
+This project will allow NOAA to finalize the previous work of producing experimental long-lead probabilistic weather forecasts relevant to the renewable energy field, e.g., forecasts for solar, wind, and hydropower.
 Currently the emphasis has been on shorter-range forecasts, but there are many decisions that could be made weeks in advance given useful forecast guidance, such as when it may be least problematic to take some wind turbines offline for maintenance, or when it may be necessary to stockpile conventional fossil fuels because the wind power is expected to be marginal a week or two hence.